rmar8138/flashcard-app/README.md

 # Flashcard App

 Flashcard App is a terminal app written in Ruby and is the first assessment of the Coder Academy Bootcamp Fast Track course.
+A link to the repository can be found [here](https://github.com/rmar8138/flashcard-app).

 ## Statement of Purpose and Scope